AFL Grand Final: National era (1991–present)

 The COVID-19 pandemic affected the scheduling of the match in 2020 and 2021, as outbreaks of the virus in Melbourne during finals precluded unrestricted travel and mass gatherings in Victoria.
 In 2020, when most of the league's clubs had been relocated to Queensland for the majority of the season, the grand final was played at the Gabba in Brisbane, the first time it had been played outside Victoria.
 It was also played at night, the first time it was not played in the afternoon time slot.
 The following season, it was played at Optus Stadium in Perth in a twilight timeslot.
+The Brisbane Lions have had the most success in the 2020s to date, winning three grand finals in a row from 2024 to 2026.

 Prize

 Aside from the prestige of winning the premiership, the premiership-winning club receives four prizes: the premiership cup, the premiership flag, the E. L. Wilson Shield, and A$1.2 million in prize money.